zanata/zanata-mt/README.md

 5. Logs: `mvn docker:logs -Ddocker.follow`
 6. To stop and remove: `mvn docker:stop` (This will stop and remove both containers)

+Alternatively, go to `server` directory and run `restart.sh`.
+It will rebuild the package and redeploy to docker containers.

 ### DEV mode

 DEV mode is enabled when **ZANATA_MT_AZURE_KEY** or **GOOGLE_APPLICATION_CREDENTIALS** is not present in environment variable.
 The service will not use any paid service backend in this mode but will return wrapped string: 'translated[𠾴 string 𠾴]'.